openath/openath.github.io/_posts/2020-03-15-coronavirus.md

 First of all, we hope you are all safe and well  at this strange time.
-Our thoughts go out to the many older officials who make athletics work, who may not be stuck indoors for some time.
+Our thoughts go out to the many older officials who make athletics work, who may now be stuck indoors for some time.

 We are asking all meeting organisers who take entries with our system to..
  1. 'pause' any entries which are currently open
- 2.  not open any new entries about to open, until we have clear UKA guidance
+ 2.  not open any new entries, until we have clear UKA guidance
  3.  if you have taken entries already for March and April meetings, decide if you wish to (a) refund everyone, or (b) wait and see if rescheduling is possible for late summer